-The results of the experiment indicate that the proposed scoring procedures can evaluate semantic features of the target object, such as position and composition, and the entire of background information of the image.
+The results of the experiment indicate that the proposed procedures can evaluate semantic features of the target object, such as position and composition, and background information of the image.
 Additionally, the results demonstrate that the proposed method with the background recoloring technique can effectively reconstruct the composition and position of the target object in the generated images. \end{itemize}

 The remainder of this paper is organized as follows: Section \ref{sec:related} presents the existing image compression and transmission methods.
 Section \ref{sec:proposed} introduces the proposed image-generation-based transmission methods.
 Section \ref{sec:metrics} investigates evaluation metrics for evaluating semantic similarity between the original images and those generated using the proposed methods.
 Section \ref{sec:experiment} elucidates the experiments performed to evaluate the proposed methods and the semantic similarity between images using the proposed metrics mentioned previous section.
 Section \ref{sec:result} presents and discusses the experimental results.
 Section \ref{sec:conclusion} concludes the paper and presents future research directions.